Jazz musician, composer, teacher, conductor, and writer.

 Teaching / Didactics

-One of Andrea Pellegrini’s former students, Giulio Carmassi, is a member of the Pat Metheny Quintet today.
+One of Andrea Pellegrini’s former students, Giulio Carmassi, has been a member of the Pat Metheny Unity Group.
 “He taught me to love music”, Giulio Carmassi said.

 For 10 years Andrea had been conducting the “Bonamici Atypical Jazz Orchestra Group_One” formed by jazz students and teachers of the Giuseppe Bonamici Music School, Pisa.
 This Orchestra recorded and published 3 CDs and played several concerts, among which the inaugural concert for the 1999 edition of the international “Instabile Jazz Festival” in Pisa along with the Copenhagen Art Ensemble, the Misha Mengelberg Instant Composers Pool and the Italian Instabile Orchestra.